niklas56/SimpleScript/README.md

  I build this project to learn the basics of Haskell.

 ## Features
-Simple Script is an imperative dynamically typed language, supporting the following types:
+Simple Script is an imperative dynamic-typed language, supporting the following types:

 | Type     | Description            |
 |----------|------------------------|